Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ## Using the Line Chart Component

 Now how do we use this Component?
-To demonstrate this will use the Weather API that I have used in [this articles](https://maximmaeder.com/weather-app-with-html-sass-and-javascript/) already, to make a simple diagram.
+To demonstrate this, I will use the Weather API that I have used in [this article](https://maximmaeder.com/weather-app-with-html-sass-and-javascript/) to make a simple diagram.

-We start by fetching the api url and getting the json for it we can then put this data into the weatherDataPromise variable.
+We start by fetching the API URL and getting the json for it.
+We can then put this data into the weatherDataPromise variable.

 ```js
 async function getWeatherData() {